PelionIoT/mbl-docs/Docs/Reqs_and_env/env_and_software.md

 To build MBL, you need:
 * A PC running Ubuntu.
     We tested on Ubuntu 16.04.
-You can work on any Linux-based OS that supports Docker, but you may need to install other packages (such as minicom or equivalent for your OS).
+You can work on any Linux-based OS that supports Docker, but you may need to install other packages.

 * Full internet access (because the build process downloads packages from the internet).